jbenet/data/dev/designdoc.md

 This design reduces storage both remotely (the datadex service de-duplicates across all indexed datasets) and locally (users' computers keep one blob cache for all installed datasets).

+Note: why version control ourselves rather than using git? git isn't great for huge files yet.
+It could begin supporting a dup-like rolling checksum, and thus better version large files.
+Also, there is another project in the works that data could leverage.
+The manifest versioning solution is good enough until one of those strategies pans out.